MicrosoftDocs/Contribute/Contribute/get-started-create-pullrequest.md

 ---
-title: How to create a pull request to have your changes updated to an article on MicrosoftDocs
+title: How to create a pull request to have your changes updated to an article on docs.microsoft.com
 description: This article shows how to complete creating a pull request on GitHub.com so your updates to an article can be reviewed and published on docs.microsoft.com.
 author: v-ashwinik
 ms.topic: how-to